ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_colorectalcancer/concept_model.rst

    rual.
 Temporarily, let's use 20% as baseline screening coverage across all ages and sexes for SwissRe's insured population.
- - We assume that the screenig uptake rate in China is 20 years behind the US; therefore, we will use the documented number in 2015 among US general population to determine the target screening coverage in China.
+ - We assume that the screenig uptake rate in China is 20 years behind the US; therefore, we will use the documented number in 2010 among US general population to determine the target screening coverage in China.
+In 2008, 51.6% of american adults were up-to-date with CRC screening.
+From 2008 to 2010, screening rates increased by 6.7 percentage points to 58.3%.
+Although CRC rates were essentially unchanged from 2010 to 2013 (58.3% to 57.3%), they increased an additional four percentage points to 61.3% between 2013 and 2015. [de-Moor-et-al-2018]_

 .. _5.0: